-Enterprise Architecture Techniques

-This topic describes the important techniques that are used by architects when working with architectures, from the set up phase through planning, managing, developing and documenting architectures.
-Each technique is described, with a list of the tools available in Enterprise Architect that can be used to perform the technique explaining the tool's use in the context of the technique.

-Additional

-Lists a series of additional tools that can

-Enterprise Architecture Tools

-be used for Enterprise Architecture, including a picture of the tool in action, where to find the tool, how to use it and how to become proficient in using the tool.
-There are a number of key tools that are considered to be the most important tools for enterprise architecture that are described in the Meet the Enterprise Architecture Tools section.

-Enterprise Architecture Overview

-Enterprise Architecture has emerged as a critical discipline to ensure an enterprise and the organizations that it comprises have an understanding of the significant elements from which it is made, from strategic goals down to business and information technology components that assist in achieving those goals.
+Enterprise Architecture Techniques This topic describes the important techniques that are used by Architects when working with architectures, from the setup phase through planning, managing, developing and documenting architectures.
+Each technique is described, with a list of the tools available in Enterprise Architect that can be used to perform the technique, explaining the use of the tool in the context of the technique.
+Additional Enterprise This topic lists a series of additional tools that can be used for Enterprise Architecture Tools Architecture, including a picture of the tool in action, where to find the tool, how to use it and how to become proficient in using the tool.
+There are a number of key tools that are considered to be most important for enterprise architecture, which are described in the Meet the Enterprise Architecture Tools section.
+Enterprise Architecture Overview Enterprise Architecture has emerged as a critical discipline to ensure that an enterprise and the organizations it comprises have an understanding of the significant elements from which it is made, from strategic goals through to the business and information technology components that assist in achieving those goals.
 The discipline also allows enterprises to create architectures that will transition from where they are to where they need to be.
-Now more than ever in this age of digital disruption, when organizations can no longer rely on length of tenure in a field or being bigger than their competition as a safeguard against disruptive and competitive forces, Enterprise Architecture is in demand as a discipline.
+Now more than ever in this age of digital disruption, when organizations can no longer rely on length of tenure in a field or being bigger than their competition as a safeguard against competitive forces, Enterprise Architecture as a discipline is vital.

-The profession is rarely taught as a separate degree course at tertiary institutions and also suffers under the proliferation of large, conflicting and at times overly burdensome frameworks, and a lack of tool support.
+The profession of Enterprise Architect is rarely taught as a separate degree course at tertiary institutions, and it also suffers under the proliferation of large, conflicting and at times burdensome frameworks and a lack of tool support.
 This has led to architecture practitioners finding it difficult to articulate or demonstrate the value of their 'profession'.
-This section addresses the questions: - What is Enterprise Architecture? - Where does it fit in the context of other disciplines? - What are the characteristics of good architecture?
+This section addresses the questions: - What is Enterprise Architecture? - Where does it fit into the context of other disciplines? - What are the characteristics of good architecture?
 The section also discusses the levels, types and styles of architecture that exist, and describes the notational mechanisms that are at an architect's disposal.
-Enterprise Architect's pragmatic approach to modeling, and the extensive set of facilities available to the architect and others, make it a powerful tool as an architecture repository and a platform for creating, managing and disseminating architectural work.
+Enterprise Architect's pragmatic approach to modeling, and the extensive set of facilities available to the architect and others, make it a powerful tool both as an architecture repository and as a platform for creating, managing and disseminating architectural work.